kermitt2/arxiv_harvester/README.md

 ## AWS S3 and SWIFT configuration

+For a local storage, just indicate the path where to store the PDF with the parameter `data_path` in the configuration file `config.json`.

-In the configuration file `config.json`, the configuration for a S3 storage uses the following parameters:
+The configuration for a S3 storage uses the following parameters:

 ```json
 {